Paul-IkaSpark/Desktop-Cleaner/README.md

 ## Usage

 1. Run the `desktop_cleaner.py` script.
+2. Go to the system tray and open "Settings."
-2. Select source and destination folders.
+3. Select source and destination folders.
-3. Click "Start" to begin moving files.
+4. Click "Start" to begin moving files.
-4. Customize settings as needed.
+5. Every 60 seconds, the app will automatically move files.
-5. Access log files and view options through the system tray icon.
+6. Access log files and view options through the system tray icon.

 ## Requirements